A Velocity-based Moving Mesh Virtual Element Method: The Moving Mesh Framework

 where $\Phi= \rho^{m+1}/(m+1)$, for some $m > 0$, and $\rho^0\ge 0$ having compact support in $\tilde{\Omega}$.
 The PME belongs to the broader class of Generalized Porous Medium Equations (GPME), also known as filtration equations, obtained with $\Phi:\mathbb{R}^+\rightarrow\mathbb{R}^+$ any increasing function.
 The mathematical analysis of the GPME is well developed; see the monograph~\cite{PME} and the references therein.
 In particular, the notion of appropriate weak solutions is discussed in~\cite{PME} where it is shown that, for non-negative $\rho^0 \in L^1(\tilde{\Omega})$ and for $\Psi(\rho^0) \in L^1(\tilde{\Omega})$, where $\Psi$ is the anti-derivative of $\Phi$, if $\Psi(\rho)>0$ for $\rho>0$, there exists a unique non-negative weak solution to the GPME globally in time.

 The PME models a number of physical processes such as fluid flow, heat transfer, and diffusion.
 It exhibits several interesting properties, including the existence of a family of radially symmetric similarity solutions \cite{MathBioBook}, which are used to test the numerical method in Section \ref{sec::Tests}.
 Other properties of the PME are discussed in \cite{PME,MovingReview,MovingHessian}.
-It is a fundamental example of a degenerate parabolic equation, stemming from the condition that $\Psi$ is non-negative, rather than simply positive.
-Solutions that exhibit an evolving compact support are ideal for the class of moving mesh methods considered herein because considering as unknown the support of the solution leads to a moving boundary problem that can be simulated over time without having to discretize the entire geometry of $\tilde{\Omega}$.